 One of the more uncommon Sansevieria varieties, but no less beautiful, is the Sansevieria sayuri.
-It goes by the common names Sansevieria Metallica or Sansevieria Silver Siam.
+It goes by the common names Sansevieria Metallica and Sansevieria Silver Siam.

-As with all varieties of Sansevieria plants, it is also referred to as a Snake Plant.
+As with all varieties of Sansevieria plants, it is also called a Snake Plant.

 Native to tropical parts of Africa, Metallica Snake Plants are classified as being tropical plants.
 They feature slim, upright blade-type foliage with slightly varying colors.

 You can expect to see these plants with leaves of light green to silvery gray.
 This color combination is what earned this plant its nickname of Sansevieria Metallica.

 Sansevieria Sayuri Care

 Sansevieria sayuri requires well-draining, gritty soil.
 It should only be watered once every ten days or monthly in winter.
 Water it deeply and thoroughly once its soil has dried.
 Keep it in a bright spot with temperatures between 60℉ and 85℉ (16℃ and 29℃) and 40% to 50% humidity.